scala/scala3/docs/docs/reference/union-types.md

 all values of type `A` and all values of type `B`. `|` is _commutative_:
 `A | B` is the same type as `B | A`.

-The compiler will assign an expression a union type only if such a type is explicitly given.
+The compiler will assign a union type to an expression only if such a type is explicitly given.
-This can be seen in the folling REPL
+This can be seen in the following REPL transcript:
-transcript:

 ```scala
 scala> val password = Password(123)